 Kansas City, Missouri

-Kansas City, Missouri (KC or KCMO) is the largest city in the U.S. state of Missouri by population and area.
-Most of the city lies within Jackson County, and other portions spill into Clay, Platte, and Cass counties.
-It is the central city of the Kansas City metropolitan area, which straddles the Missouri–Kansas state line and has a population of 2,392,035.
-As of the 2020 census, the city had a population of 508,090, making it the 37th most-populous city in the United States, as well as the sixth-most populous city in the Midwest.
-Kansas City was founded in the 1830s as a port on the Missouri River at its confluence with the Kansas River from the west.
-On June 1, 1850, the town of Kansas was incorporated; shortly after came the establishment of the Kansas Territory.
-Confusion between the two ensued, and the name Kansas City was assigned to distinguish them soon after.
-Sitting on Missouri's western boundary with Kansas, with Downtown near the confluence of the Kansas and Missouri Rivers, the city encompasses about 319.03 square miles (826.3 km2), making it the 25th largest city by total area in the United States.
-It is one of Jackson County's two seats along with the major satellite city of Independence; and its other major Missouri suburbs include Blue Springs, Lee's Summit, Raytown, and Liberty.
-Its major Kansas suburbs include Overland Park, Olathe, Lenexa, and Kansas City, Kansas.
+Kansas City, Missouri, abbreviated KC or KCMO, is the largest city in the U.S. state of Missouri by population and area.
+It is located on the Missouri River at its confluence with the Kansas River, within Jackson, Clay, Platte and Cass counties.
+It is the 38th-most populous city in the United States and sixth-most populous city in the Midwest with a population of 508,090 at the 2020 census, while the Kansas City metropolitan area, which straddles the Missouri–Kansas state line, is the 31st-most populous metropolitan area in the nation at 2.25 million residents.
+Kansas City was founded in the 1830s as a port on the Missouri and Kansas rivers.
+On June 1, 1850, the town of Kansas was incorporated; soon afterwards, a region designated as the Kansas Territory was established.
+Confusion between the city and the territory of Kansas ensued, so the name Kansas City was assigned to distinguish the city from the territory.
+Sited on Missouri's western border with Kansas and with downtown near the rivers' confluence, Kansas City, Missouri encompasses about 319.03 square miles (826.3 km2), making it the 25th-largest city by total area in the United States.
+It is one of Jackson County's two seats along with the major satellite city of Independence; and Kansas City's other major Missouri suburbs include Blue Springs, Lee's Summit, Raytown, and Liberty.
+Kansas City Missouri's major Kansas suburbs include Overland Park, Olathe, Lenexa, and Kansas City, Kansas.
 The city is composed of several neighborhoods, including the River Market District, 18th and Vine District, and the Country Club Plaza.
 Celebrated cultural traditions include Kansas City jazz; theater, as a historical center of the Vaudevillian Orpheum circuit in the 1920s; the nickname City of Fountains; the Chiefs and Royals sports franchises; and cuisine such as Kansas City–style barbecue and strip steak.

 References